Ybalrid/cmake-cpp-nasm/README.md

 To learn more about how to pass arguments and use the stack in your assembly functions, you need to search about X86_64 function calling conventions and respect them ;-)

+Beware!
+These calling conventions are different between compilers and operating systems!

+Here's the relevant documentation for MSVC (and Microsoft Windows in genral as far as I can tel) for x64 code: https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019

+For other platform (everything UNIX basically) the System V AMD64 calling convention seems to be the norm, a short summary can be found on Wikipedia here : https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI